AnimusUNO/smcp/README.md

 ---

 **Part of the Sanctum Suite** - A comprehensive AI framework for modern applications.

-> **Note**: This repository has been graduated to **Sanctum Core Module** status.
-The canonical source is now maintained at [github.com/sanctumos/smcp](https://github.com/sanctumos/smcp).
-This repository remains available for users who prefer to continue using this version.